Waste Diversion from Landfill

 Here’s an example

-Assume as an organization you diverted 100 tonne of waste from landfill and you don’t know material of the waste.
-Thus, you can approximately calculate monetized value of the waste diversion from landfill as (100tonne*347.25 kg.CO2e) *£0.252=£8,750.7
+Assume as an organisation you diverted 100 tonnes of waste from landfill to zero emission, but you don’t know the materials of the waste.
+Thus, you can approximately calculate the monetised environmental value of the waste diversion from landfill based on estimated CO2e emissions diverted as:

 Silver